top of page

 rigo.jpg

-Rigo is a PhD Candidate in the Leadership for the Ecozoic (L4E) project at the Rubenstein School of Environment and Natural Resources, and the Gund Institute for Environment at the University of Vermont.
-Rigo is broadly interested in research-to -action by building and acting on ecological economic theory and practice to inform innovative educational and policy strategies to tackle our complex and interrelated climate and social crises.
-His research is focused on the socio-ecological implications of financialization for a just sustainability transition away from fossil fuels in the U.S. Rigo grounds his work on the strong biophysical and social foundation of ecological economics and draws from other heterodox schools of economics in his research.
-He holds two master’s degrees in Public Affairs and Environmental Science from the State University of New York College of Environmental Science and Forestry and Syracuse University Maxwell School of Public Affairs.
-Rigo's favorite quote is: “The scarcest resource is not oil, metals, clean air, capital, labour, or technology.
-It is our willingness to listen to each other and learn from each other and to seek the truth rather than seek to be right.” -Donella Meadows
+Rigo is a PhD Candidate in Ecological Economics at the Rubenstein School of Environment and Natural Resources at the University of Vermont.
+Rigo is a Fellow of the Leadership for the Ecozoic (L4E) project (Cohort 1) and the Gund Institute for Environment at the University of Vermont.
+Rigo is broadly interested in research-to-action by building and acting on the immense potential of the theory and practice of ecological economics and other heterodox schools of economics to inform innovative research, educational and policy strategies to tackle our complex and interrelated ecological and social crises.
+His PhD research is focused on the socio-ecological implications of financialization for a just energy-sustainability transition away from fossil fuels in the U.S. Rigo grounds his work on the strong biophysical and social foundations of ecological economics and draws from other heterodox schools of economics in his research-to-action work.

 PUBLICATIONS & OTHER WORKS